This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives healthcare providers permission to do the procedure or surgery on your child.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.

-- Caregivers may insert an intravenous tube (IV) into your child's vein.
-A vein in the arm is usually chosen.
+- Caregivers may insert an IV into your child's vein.
 The IV is used to give your child liquids or medicines.

-- Your child may be given antibiotics before surgery to help prevent infection.
+- Your child may be given antibiotics before surgery to help prevent an infection.

 - An anesthesiologist will talk to you and your child before the surgery.
 Your child may need medicine to keep him asleep or numb an area of his body during surgery.
 Tell healthcare providers if anyone in your family has had a problem with anesthesia in the past.

 What will happen:

 - The surgeon will make between 1 and 4 small incisions in your child's abdomen or navel.
 He will insert the surgical tools and laparoscope into the incisions.
 The camera attached to the laparoscope will display images of your child's abdominal organs on a nearby monitor.
 The surgeon will fill your child's abdomen with carbon dioxide gas to make it swell.
 This lets him see the organs better and gives him room to move the surgical tools around.

 After your child's surgery:

 Your child will be taken to a recovery room until he is fully awake.
 Caregivers will watch him for any problems.
 Do not let your child get out of bed until his caregiver says it is okay.
 Your child will probably stay in the hospital for 1 night or more.